paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 169

-**Texto original:**
-A company is concerned about the security of its public web application due to recent web attacks.
-The application uses an Application Load Balancer (ALB).
-A solutions architect must reduce the risk of DDoS attacks against the application.
-What should the solutions architect do to meet this requirement?

-**Tradução:**
 Uma empresa está preocupada com a segurança de sua aplicação web pública devido a recentes ataques na web.
 A aplicação usa um Application Load Balancer (ALB).
 Um arquiteto de soluções deve reduzir o risco de ataques DDoS contra a aplicação.
 O que o arquiteto de soluções deve fazer para atender a esse requisito?